Marte’s game-winning HR in 11th pushes A’s past Rangers 4-1

 UP NEXT

 Athletics LHP Cole Irvin (7-10, 3.50 ERA) is 1-1 in two starts against Texas this season.
 All seven of Irvin’s wins have come when Oakland scores three or more runs.
-The Rangers have not announced a starter for Saturday’s game.
+Rangers RHP Drew Anderson (0-0, 0.00) will make his second career start and first since 2018.

 More AP MLB: https://apnews.com/tag/MLB and https://twitter.com/AP_Sports